aulivis/ai-offer/docs/PERFORMANCE_MONITORING.md

   - Needs improvement: 200ms - 500ms
   - Poor: > 500ms

-  Note: FID (First Input Delay) is deprecated and replaced by INP in newer versions of web-vitals.
+  **Note:** FID (First Input Delay) has been deprecated and replaced by INP (Interaction to Next Paint) in newer versions of web-vitals.
+The codebase now uses INP for measuring interactivity.

 - **CLS (Cumulative Layout Shift)**: Measures visual stability
   - Target: < 0.1 (good)